semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 [nocontact] There were readers I wish I was able to connect, or at least get back.
 But due to lack of information, I was not able to.

 [xthousands] There is actually no guarantee here.
 It was what I experienced.

+Thanks to Mehmet Kordacı for reading drafts of this.